 Drinking At Work Affects Your Performance

-It is not uncommon for us to have the thought “it won’t happen to me” regarding risks we take.
+Many of us can relate to having the thought, “it won’t happen to me”, at one point or another.
 This thinking tends to make us feel less guilty about doing something that we know we shouldn’t be doing, such as drinking on the job.

 Even if your job does not have the risk of hurting yourself or others, you’re still putting yourself at risk for unemployment and all that would come with that.